 - You can also download the plugin manually and then install it using the elasticsearch-plugin install command, providing the file name/path of the plugin’s source file.

 - Managing permission issues during and after plugin installation is the most common problem.
-If Elasticsearch was installed using the deb or rpm package then the plugin has to be installed using the root user, or else you can install the plugin as the user that owns all of the Elasticsearch files.
+If Elasticsearch was installed using the DEB or RPM packages then the plugin has to be installed using the root user.
+Otherwise you can install the plugin as the user that owns all of the Elasticsearch files.

-- In case of deb or rpm package installation, it is important to check the permission of the plugins directory after plugin installation and update the permission if it has been modified using the following command:
+- In the case of DEB or RPM package installation, it is important to check the permissions of the plugins directory after you install it.
+You can update the permission if it has been modified using the following command:

 chown -R elasticsearch:elasticsearch path_to_plugin_directory